hrydgard/ppsspp-site/docs/development/tips-and-tricks.md

 To automate this, use: `git config --global submodule.recurse true` before the bisect, but do turn it off afterwards - it can be quite annoying since it replicates even commands like `git fetch` to every submodule.

+## LLM-driven development

+Tell your agent to read AGENTS.md.

+Note the [AI policy](docs/development/ai-policy) - if you make pull requests, you need to mention what AI you used, if any.

 ## Better ADB logs

 Use the following very long command line to cleanly filter out PPSSPP-relevant logs: